skLambda 27 days, 10 hours and 7 minutes ago

 delete {challenge::progress::%player%}

-• A global on break of stone that runs for every player on the server.
+on break of stone that runs for

-• Lots of delete lines to clean up.
+delete lines everywhere to clean up.

 trigger: